 17. Financial security

-We, or the suppliers identified on your ATOL Certificate, will provide you with the services listed on the ATOL Certificate (or a suitable alternative).
-In some cases, where neither we nor the supplier are able to do so for reasons of insolvency, an alternative ATOL holder may provide you with services you have bought or a suitable alternative (at no extra cost to you).
+We, or our suppliers identified on your ATOL Certificate, will provide you with the services listed on the ATOL Certificate (or a suitable alternative).
+In some cases, where neither we nor our supplier are able to do so for reasons of insolvency, an alternative ATOL holder may provide you with the services you have bought or a suitable alternative (at no extra cost to you).
 You agree to accept that in those circumstances the alternative ATOL holder will perform those obligations and you agree to pay any money outstanding to be paid by you under your contract to that alternative ATOL holder.
 However, you also agree that in some cases it will not be possible to appoint an alternative ATOL holder, in which case you will be entitled to make a claim under the ATOL scheme (or your credit card issuer where applicable).

 18. Prices and brochure / website accuracy

 Please note, the information and prices shown in this brochure or on our website may have changed by the time you come to book your holiday.
 Whilst every effort is made to ensure the accuracy of the brochure, our website and prices at the time of printing, regrettably errors do occasionally occur.
 You must therefore ensure you check all details of your chosen holiday (including the price) with us at the time of booking.